-- (A) The child's educational records. - (B) Evaluations and information provided by the parents of the child. - (C) Current classroom-based, local, or system-wide assessments and classroom observations. - (D) Observations by teachers and related services providers. - (xi) On the basis of that review and input from the child's parents, identify what additional data, if any, are needed to determine: - (A) Whether the child has a particular category of disability or, in the case of a reevaluation of a child, whether the child continues to have such a disability.

-(B) The present levels of academic achievement and related developmental needs of the child.

-(C) Whether the child needs special education and related services or, in the case of a reevaluation of a child, whether the child continues to need special education and related services.

-(D) Whether any additions or modifications to the special education and related services are needed to enable the child to meet the measurable annual goals set out in the IEP and to participate, as appropriate, in the general education curriculum.

-(xii) The CSC may conduct its review of existing evaluation data without a

-- (xiii) The CSC shall administer tests and other evaluation materials as needed to produce the data identified in paragraph (b)(6)(ii) and (xi) of this section. - (7) Eligibility. (i) The CSC shall: - (A) Require that the full comprehensive evaluation of a child is accomplished by a multidisciplinary team, including specialists with knowledge in the area of the suspected disability and shall receive input from the child's parent(s). - (B) Convene a meeting to determine eligibility of a child for special education and related services not later than 10 school days after the child has been assessed by the school.
+(A) The child's educational records.
+(B) Evaluations and information provided by the parents of the child.

+- (C) Current classroom-based, local, or system-wide assessments and classroom observations. - (D) Observations by teachers and related services providers. - (xi) On the basis of that review and input from the child's parents, identify what additional data, if any, are needed to determine: - (A) Whether the child has a particular category of disability or, in the case of a reevaluation of a child, whether the child continues to have such a disability. - (B) The present levels of academic achievement and related developmental and functional needs of the child. - (C) Whether the child needs special education and related services or, in the case of a reevaluation of a child, whether the child continues to need special education and related services. - (D) Whether any additions or modifications to the special education and related services are needed to enable the child to meet the measurable annual goals set out in the IEP and to participate, as appropriate, in the general education curriculum. - (xii) The CSC may conduct its review of existing evaluation data without a meeting - (xiii) The CSC shall administer tests and other evaluation materials as needed to produce the data identified in paragraph (b)(6)(ii) and (xi) of this section. - (7) Eligibility. (i) The CSC shall: - (A) Require that the full comprehensive evaluation of a child is accomplished by a multidisciplinary team including specialists with knowledge in each area of the suspected